International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_4_Information_Layer/3_4_InformationLayer.md

 view of the Information Model of the International Data Spaces.[^4] It has been developed along the analysis, findings, and requirements of the Conceptual Representation.
-Based on a stack of W3C Semantic Web technology standards[^5] and standard modeling vocabularies (DCAT[^6], ODRL[^7], SKOS[^8], etc.), it provides a formal, machine-interpretable specification of concepts envisaged by the Conceptual Representation, residing at the persistent namespace URI <https://w3id.org/idsa/core/>.
+Based on a stack of W3C Semantic Web technology standards[^5] and standard modeling vocabularies (the Data Catalog Vocabulary DCAT[^6], the Open Digital Rights Language ODRL[^7], the Simple Knowledge Organization System SKOS[^8], etc.), it provides a formal, machine-interpretable specification of concepts envisaged by the Conceptual Representation, residing at the persistent namespace URI <https://w3id.org/idsa/core/> according to best practices for publishing linked data[^bp-ld].
 Furthermore, it details and formally defines entities of the International Data Spaces in order to be able to share, search for, and reason upon the structured metadata describing these entities.
+The IDS Vocabulary is defined using RDF Schema[^rdfs] and the OWL Web Ontology Language[^owl]; additionally, descriptions of Digital Resources can be validated against SHACL shapes[^shacl] that express syntactic and semantic conditions.
+Queries against, e.g., Data Resources listed in the Data Catalogue of a Connector or Broker, or against Software Resources available from an App Store, can be formulated in query languages such as SPARQL[^sparql].
+Thus, the
-As such, it comprises a complete referential model allowing the derivation of a number of Programmatic Representations.
+Declarative Representation comprises a complete referential model allowing the derivation of a number of Programmatic Representations.
 The IDS Vocabulary is typically used and instantiated by knowledge engineers, ontology experts, or information architects.
 It defines a fairly minimal, domain-agnostic